stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/11_ppsd_visualization.md

 ## Configure the processing stack child node

 Select the `processing stack` node in the sub-tree of the time window looper and open the preferences editor using the context menu.
-The preferences dialog of the `processing stack` child node will open.

 The `processing stack` is the same as the one that we already encountered in the tracedisplay when screening the seismic data.
 Add the `convert to sensor units` processing node to the processing stack using the `add` button and selecting the node from the opening dialog.